BWibo/3dcitydb-mkdocs/docs/3dcitydb/docker.md

       --build-arg BASEIMAGE_TAG=19.3.0.0
     ```

-After the build process has finished, you are ready to use the image
+After the build process has finished, you are ready to use the image (see [Usage](#usage-and-configuration)) or push it to a __private__ Docker repository.
-(see `citydb_docker_config`{.interpreted-text role="numref"} and
-`citydb_docker_config_oracle`{.interpreted-text role="numref"}) or push
-it to a __private__ Docker repository.

 ## Performance tuning for PostgreSQL/PostGIS containers

-PostgreSQL databases offer a wide range of configuration parameters that
-affect database performance and enable e.g. parallelization of queries.
-Database optimization is a complex topic but using [PGTune
-\<https://pgtune. leopard.in.ua/#/\>]() you can easily get a set of
-configuration options, that may help to increase database performance.
+PostgreSQL databases offer a wide range of configuration parameters that affect database performance and enable e.g. parallelization of queries.
+Database optimization is a complex topic but using [PGTune](https://pgtune.leopard.in.ua){target="_blank"} you can easily get a set of configuration options, that may help to increase database performance.

-1. Visit the [PGTune website](https://pgtune.leopard.in.ua/#/), fill in
-    the form and generate a set of parameters for your system.
-You will
-    get something like this:
+1. Visit the [PGTune website](https://pgtune.leopard.in.ua/){target="_blank"}, fill in the form and generate a set of parameters for your system.
+You will get something like this:

     ``` text
     # DB Version: 13